 During the financial year, 1,120,017 performance rights became eligible to vest and were exercised.
-Further information regarding performance rights is included in the remuneration report from page 47.
+Further information regarding performance rights is included in the remuneration report on page 17.

 Directors' interests in securities

 The relevant interests of directors in Medibank securities at the date of this directors' report were: